kimbod/betahealth/content/conditions/hay-fever/dont.md

 ### Don’t

-- avoid cutting grass or walking in grass
 - spend too much time outside
 - keep fresh flowers in the house
 - smoke or be around smoke - it makes your symptoms worse